phylosopher07/phylosopher07.github.io/_posts/2023-02-15-hydrogen-atom-schrodinger.md

 &\Rightarrow c_0\rho^{l+1}e^\rho
 \end{align\*} \\]

-The solution diverges, so it cannot be a right function describing the system.
+The solution diverges, so it cannot be the right function describing the system.
-Therefore, we could guess that the recurrence relation has to be ***cut off***, after particular term.
+Therefore, we could guess that the recurrence relation has to be ***cut off***, after a particular term.
 This implies the condition for $\lambda$.

 \\[ \begin{align\*}